|

 Vimoutiers

-Just 5 minutes away by car, you will find the small local town of
+Just 5 minutes away by car, you will

-Vimoutiers.
-Not only does it have everything you might expect from
+find the small local town of Vimoutiers.
+Not only does it have everything

-a typical French town, such as bakeries, newsagents, post office,
+you might expect from a typical French town, such as bakeries, newsagents,

-lifestyle.
-The tourist office in Vimoutiers can provide lots of
+The tourist office in Vimoutiers can provide

-not far from the official Camembert Museum, where you can find out
+Hotel de Ville not far from the official Camembert Museum, where

-all about the history of this much-loved cheese.
+you can find out all about the history of this much-loved cheese.

 Markets